Voting by proxy

 How to apply for a proxy vote

-Usually, you need to apply for a proxy vote at least 6 working days before election day if you want to vote in England, Scotland or Wales.
+5pm, 6 working days before election day in England, Scotland or Wales

 Apply for an emergency proxy vote

-If the proxy vote deadline has passed you may be able to apply for an emergency proxy vote if you both:
+If the proxy vote deadline has passed you may be able to apply for an emergency proxy vote if any of the following apply:

-- cannot vote in person because of your employment or a disability
+- you cannot vote in person because of your employment

 - apply to vote by emergency proxy based on your employment

-- apply to vote by emergency proxy based on your disability
+- apply to vote by emergency proxy based on a medical emergency or disability

 How long your proxy vote is for